-National Security and Intelligence – Organization and mandate
+National Security, Intelligence and International Affairs – Organization and mandate

-See more: Mandate Letter of the National Security and Intelligence Advisor to the Prime Minister
+Role of the Deputy Secretary to the Cabinet, National Security and Intelligence, and the Senior Diplomatic and International Affairs Advisor to the Prime Minister

-Role and Organization of the National Security and Intelligence Advisor (NSIA) Branch
+Role and Organization of the National Security, Intelligence and International Affairs (NSIIA) Branch

 The Foreign and Defence Policy Secretariat

-The Foreign and Defence Policy Secretariat (FDP) is led by the Foreign and Defence Policy Advisor (FDPA) to the Prime Minister.
+The Foreign and Defence Policy Secretariat (FDP) is led by the Foreign and Defence Policy Advisor (FDPA), who reports to the Senior Diplomatic and International Affairs Advisor to the Prime Minister.
 FDP’s mandate is to serve Canada and Canadians by providing professional, non-partisan advice and support to the Prime Minister and Cabinet on foreign and defence policy.

 The Security and Intelligence Secretariat

-The Security and Intelligence Secretariat (S&I) provides policy advice and support on national security and intelligence matters.
+The Security and Intelligence Secretariat (S&I), reporting to the Deputy Secretary to the Cabinet, National Security and Intelligence, provides policy advice and support on national security and intelligence matters.
 The Secretariat coordinates and advises on strategic policy initiatives across the security and intelligence community, as well as on security and intelligence operations, events, and issues, and provides associated awareness to senior officials.
-The Security and Intelligence Secretariat is also responsible for the management of the Government’s Intelligence Priorities process.
+The Security and Intelligence Secretariat is also responsible for the management of the Government’s Intelligence Priorities process, oversees the screening clearance process for Governor in Council (GIC) appointments, and houses the Security and Intelligence Threats to Elections (SITE TF) and the Fentanyl Czar Secretariats.

 The National Security Council Secretariat

-The National Security Council Secretariat provides Secretariat support to the National Security Council (NSC) and produces intelligence assessments to assist decision-makers by providing tailored and timely insight into domestic and international developments of interest to Canada.
+The National Security Council Secretariat, reporting to the Deputy Secretary to the Cabinet, National Security and Intelligence, provides Secretariat support to the National Security Council (NSC) and produces intelligence assessments to assist decision-makers by providing tailored and timely insight into domestic and international developments of interest to Canada.
 The Secretariat provides overall strategic direction and management of the NSC agenda, engages extensively with the broader national security community on horizontal issues, and provides strategic advice on the associated policy considerations.
 The Secretariat also provides leadership for Canada’s intelligence assessment community, and its Assistant Secretary serves as Canada’s Head of Assessment.

 The Secretariat also houses the Canadian Academy for Intelligence Analysis (CAIA) which provides analytical and tradecraft training to the entire Canadian Intelligence Community, as well as the Intelligence Analysis Community of Practice (IACOP).